GK2103/GK2103.github.io/README.md

 ### Project: Sales and Customer Data Analysis and Visualization Project
 ##### Problem Area:
+This project involves analyzing dummy data for a company and its customer loyalty system.
+The analysis aims to present an update on sales performance, changes in customer behaviour, and data-driven insights and recommendations through a PowerBI dashboard and PowerPoint presentation, supported by evidence from the data.

 ##### Methodology:

+• Data Cleaning and Wrangling: Cleaned and wrangled the raw data in Excel to ensure data integrity and prepare it for analysis.

+• Data Import to SQL: The cleaned data was exported as a CSV file and imported into SQL for further processing.
+SQL queries were then executed to extract relevant insights from the dataset.

+• Data Analysis in SQL: SQL queries were utilized to analyze the data, uncovering patterns, trends, and correlations that provide valuable insights into sales performance and customer behaviour.

+• Data Visualization with Power BI: The analysed data was exported from SQL and imported into Power BI for visualization.
+Power BI was used to create interactive visualizations, allowing for in-depth exploration of the data and presentation of key findings to stakeholders.
+Visualizations such as charts, graphs, and dashboards were employed to effectively communicate trends and patterns in the data.

 ##### Results:
 ##### Findings: (Full analysis can be found in the project report PDF)